Entrées par

 What is an embedded PCB?

-An embedded motherboard refers to a circuit board that integrates components such as processors, mémoire, storage, et interfaces, typically used in embedded systems.
+An embedded motherboard refers to a circuit board that integrates components such as processors, mémoire, stockage, et interfaces, typically used in embedded systems.
 Embedded systems are computer systems designed for specific applications, often integrated into various devices like household appliances, automobiles, and industrial control equipment to control, monitor, or perform specific tasks.
 The embedded motherboard is the core component of an embedded system, responsible for running and managing the system’s software.

 The Role of Embedded PCBs